The Basics of Sub-Ohm Vaping

 Once you get into vaping more, you realize there are some highly technical things at work that go beyond just pushing a button.
 It might even seem a little overwhelming at first but the idea of sub-ohm vaping is not as highly technical as it sounds.

-Every electronic cigarette has an atomizer, and every atomizer has an electrical resistance that is measured using the scientific unit, “ohm.”
+Every vape has an atomizer, and every atomizer has an electrical resistance that is measured using the scientific unit, “ohm.”
 Regular vaporizers usually have an ohm resistance between 1 and 3 ohms, however, vapers that are searching for bigger and better clouds have ventured into the world of sub-ohm vaping.

 Sub-ohm vaping refers to atomizers with a lower resistance level, below 1 ohm, between 0.1 and 1 ohms.
 In layman’s terms, this basically means you are allowing the battery to deliver more power (because there is less resistance) to the coils.
 What this enables are larger clouds and stronger flavors.